Last Updated on September 30, 2023 by Kristin

 Alabama is one of the states where speeding ticket fines depend on where you’re driving, as well as how fast you are driving.
-In addition, Alabama’s speeding laws are subject to Alabama Code Title 32, which states that “No person shall drive a vehicle at a speed greater than is reasonable and prudent under the conditions and having regard to the actual and potential hazards then existing.”
+In addition, Alabama’s speeding laws are subject to Alabama Code Title 32.
+That states that “No person shall drive a vehicle at a speed greater than is reasonable and prudent under the conditions and having regard to the actual and potential hazards then existing.”
 That means drivers can be fined subjectively if it’s deemed they are going too fast around curves, over hills and through railroad crossings, as well as when dealing with inclement weather or pedestrians.

-Each county in Alabama assesses its own penalties, so there’s no single answer for how much a speeding ticket will cost you.
+Each county in Alabama assesses its own penalties.
+So there’s no single answer for how much a speeding ticket will cost you.
 The difference can vary greatly.
-For example, in Mobile going less than 25 mph over the speed limit will cost $20 (not including court fees), but doubles to $40 if you are more than 25 mph over the speed limit.
+For example, in Mobile going less than 25 mph over the speed limit will cost $20 (not including court fees).
+But doubles to $40 if you are more than 25 mph over the speed limit.
 The fine for exceeding the “reasonable and prudent” speed—such as going too fast around a curve—is $20.
 But a general speeding ticket in Tuscaloosa County can set you back at least $182, and $202 if you’re going 25 mph or more.

 Regardless of the ticket price, paying a speeding fine is never fun and can add points to your license.
 So, it’s best to pay extra attention to your speeds when driving a rental in Alabama.

 How to Handle a Speeding Ticket in a Rental